rakshaksoftware/jetson_nano/Documentation/README.md

 2. Enter the command, sudo nmcli dev wifi connect SSID password "PASSWORD", in Jetson, replace SSID with Network name and "PASSWORD" with the Network password

 **Installation of TensorRT**

 TensorRT is required to run ONNX models on Jetson Nano.
-Run the following commands in the terminal to install it `$ sudo apt update
+Run the following commands in the terminal to install it.

+`$ sudo apt update`

-$ sudo apt install nvidia-tensorrt`
+`$ sudo apt install nvidia-tensorrt`